brainstormforce/wp-spectra/readme.txt

 * Improvement: Forms - Added a separate alignment option for labels.
 * Fix: Image - Resolved an issue wherein the image overlay caption alignment would not work as expected.
 * Fix: Image - Resolved an issue wherein the hover box shadow would not work as intended in the overlay layout.
+* Fix: Forms - Resolved an issue wherein the country code for Czech Republic was incorrect.
 * Fix: Review - Resolved an issue where the Rich result test would throw an error when selecting a course item schema.
 * Fix: Post Masonry - Removed a console error that would say "UAGB Image Gallery" was not defined.